-Find out more about why employers avoid hiring overqualified candidates, how to adjust your resume to make it clear that you are interested in the position over the long haul, what to mention in a cover letter, and how to respond to interview questions in the blog post below.
+In the writing below, learn why employers avoid hiring overqualified candidates, how to adjust your resume to demonstrate you're interested in the position over the long haul, how to tailor your cover letter, and tips for responding to interview questions.

 Why Being Overqualified is a Problem